OBiLab/NGSEvolBio/Projects/01-Project-01_sum.md

 -rw-rw-r-- 1 user user      1080 19 nov 14:06 tiny_c.2.Q
 ```

- - `.2.Q` is the ancestry fractions per each individuals.
-This file has K=2 columns and as many lines as the individuals described in the `.fam` file
+ - `.2.Q` is the ancestry fractions per each individual.
+This file has K=2 columns and as many lines as individuals described in the `.fam` file
  - `.2.P` is the allele frequencies of the inferred ancestral populations.
 This file has K=2 columns each containing the allele frequency of the K populations and as many lines as the loci described in the `.bim ` file.
 Because markers are bi-allelic only the frequency of one allele is reported as the other can be inferred from the sum=1.